maarten-pennings/ElektroClub2022/pcboutline/readme.md

 ![Silk print - size](easyeda-png2.png)

 Now drag the image to the correct position.
-If the image is a bit off in size, or on the wrong layer, right click and select Properties.
+If the image is a bit off in size, or on the wrong layer, right click and select `Properties`.
 In the window that pops-up the width, height, layer can be changed.
 Note that here the aspect ratio is _not_ maintained.
+You can not select the units in this windows; our 97.4mm is rendered as 3833mil.

 ![Silk print - properties](easyeda-png3.png)

-This is also available in the panel on the right (View > Right-Hand Panel)
+This is also available in the panel on the right `View > Right-Hand Panel` - assuming the image is selected (white).

 ![Silk print - panel](easyeda-png4.png)